Photographs of Jaap Blonk in good resolution for printing (free of rights):.

 A few years later he discovered his potential as a vocal performer, at first in reciting poetry and later on in improvisations and his own compositions.
 For almost two decades the voice was his main means for the discovery and development of new sounds.

-From around the year 2000 on Blonk started work with electronics, at first using samples of his own voice, then extending the field to include pure sound synthesis as well.
+From around the year 2000 on Blonk started work with electronics, at first using samples of his own voice, then extending the field to include pure sound synthesis as well as work with analog synthesizers.

 He took a year off of performing in 2006.
 As a result, his renewed interest in mathematics made him start a research of the possibilities of algorithmic composition for the creation of music, visual work and poetry.

 As a vocalist, Jaap Blonk is unique for his powerful stage presence and almost childlike freedom in improvisation, combined with a keen grasp of structure.
 He has performed around the world, on all continents.
 With the use of live electronics and interactive visuals the scope and range of his concerts has acquired a considerable extension.